taylorhickem/singtel-ds-assessment/dev/010_custom_agent.md

 session logs are timestamped to Singapore timezone in reverse chronological order, with latest entries at the top, and earlier entries at the bottom.

-### Roaming data plan [Developer] recommendation tool 2025-07-21 18:00
+### Roaming data plan [Developer] recommendation tool 2025-07-21 13:55

+test
+ - validated
+ - update test case for expected plan from test trip specifications

+recommend
+ - relax scoring on data gb requirement
+ - append rates to plan results

 roaming plans db
  - set build keep_open option default to True
- - relax scoring on data requirements

 ### Roaming data plan [Developer] recommendation tool 2025-07-20 22:00